There are a number of fundamental functions that the BMS needs to control and report with the help of algorithms. These include:

 Abbreviated as SoC and defined as the amount of charge in the cell as a percentage compared to the nominal capacity of the cell in Ah.

 A look at the estimation of State of Charge (SoC) using voltage profiling and coulomb counting.
 These two methods give a good overview of the difficulty and errors associated in estimating this critical battery parameter.

-State of Health
+State of Capacity

 The SoH of the cell is the total available charge capacity of the cell as a percentage compared to the nominal capacity in Ah when the cell was new.